eye-division/jennyblyth/_gallery/alan-berman.md

-  Given the unpredictability of firing where bubbles deep in the clay might burst forth, and glazing brings an infinite spectrum of possibilities, one pot can never be the same as the last.
-So potting is something of a life journey, where intention and practice hone the skills required to do, or to be, one’s best.
-There is an inherent alchemy of serendipity in the process of potting, but as technique is mastered and form is pared back, it is more by design than by chance that Alan Berman creates beautiful pots.
+  Given the unpredictability of firing where bubbles deep in the clay might burst forth, and glazing brings an infinite spectrum of possibilities, one pot can never be the same as the last.&nbsp; So potting is something of a life journey, where intention and practice hone the skills required to do, or to be, one’s best.&nbsp; There is an inherent alchemy of serendipity in the process of potting, but as technique is mastered and form is pared back, it is more by design than by chance that Alan Berman creates beautiful pots.
 homepage_description_markdown: ''
 frontpage: true
 gallery_date: 2023-05-13 00:00:00